abdullahselek/AES-Encryption/README.md

 # AES-Encryption
 AES-Encryption is an Android project that includes a Java class for encrypting and decrypting strings in Android with AES.

-First you must change the keyValue and iv variables with your own values in AES-Encryption class.
+First initialize your own AESEncryption class variable with keyValue and iv string values.
 Then you can use encrypt and decrypt methods as below.

+# Initialization of AESEncryption class

+	String keyValue = "abdullahselekistanbultur";
+	String ivValue = "0102030405060708";

+	AESEncryption aesEncryption = new AESEncryption(keyValue, ivValue);

 # For encryption

-  String encryptedText = AESEncryption.encrypt("encrypt it");
+  String encryptedText = aesEncryption.encrypt("encrypt it");

 # For decryption

-  String decryptedText = AESEncryption.decrypt(encryptedText);
+  String decryptedText = aesEncryption.decrypt(encryptedText);